twilio-professional-services/plugin-complete-associate-task/README.md

 # plugin-complete-associate-task

-# Queue Filter for Real-Time Queues View
+# Supervisor complete wrapping task for the agent

 This Flex Plugin allows supervisor to close out the tasks that are in wrapping state.